-In March 2021, we granted 15,214, 10,143, 7,607 and 7,607 shares of time-based restricted stock to Mr. Lolmaugh, Ms. DiMattia, Mr. Davis and Mr. Kinder, respectively; and 30,428, 20,285, 15,214 and 15,214 shares of performance-based restricted stock to Mr. Lolmaugh, Ms. DiMattia, Mr. Davis and Mr. Kinder, respectively.
+In March 2021, we granted 15,214, 7,607 and 7,607 shares of time-based restricted stock to Mr. Lolmaugh, Mr. Davis and Mr. Kinder, respectively; and 30,428, 15,214 and 15,214 shares of performance-based restricted stock to Mr. Lolmaugh, Mr. Davis and Mr. Kinder, respectively.
 The number of restricted shares granted was determined using the 30-trading day average of the Company's closing stock price preceding the grant date.
 The shares of restricted stock were granted pursuant to the 2012 Omnibus Award Plan.
-The risks of forfeiture for the time-based restricted stock will lapse in three equal annual installments based on continued service.
-The performance-based restricted stock will vest in three installments: 30% will vest on the day that the Company files its annual report for the year ended December 31, 2021; 30% will vest on the day that the Company files its annual report for the year ended December 31, 2022; and 40% will vest on the day that the Company files its annual report for the day that the Company files its annual report for the applicable vesting date and (ii) further subject to the Company achieving 14%, 16%, and 18% of the profit metric, defined as Adjusted EBITDA divided by sales (as such results are reported in the Company's annual report for the applicable year), for the years ended December 31, 2021, 2022, and 2023, respectively.
+The risks of forfeiture for the time-based restricted stock lapsed in three equal annual installments based on continued service.
+The performance-based restricted stock was scheduled to vest in three installments: 30% on the day that the Company filed its annual report for the year ended December 31, 2021; 30% on the day that the Company filed its annual report for the year ended December 31, 2022; and 40% on the day that the Company filed its annual report for the year ended December 31, 2023, in each case subject to (i) the employee remaining in continuous employment with the Company prior to and as of December 31 of the year preceding the applicable vesting date and (ii) further subject to the Company achieving 14%, 16%, and 18% of the profit metric, defined as Adjusted EBITDA divided by sales (as such results were reported in the Company's annual report for the applicable year), for the years ended December 31, 2021, 2022, and 2023, respectively.
 To further align executive compensation with performance, two-thirds of the equity incentives for 2021 were based on achieving performance goals.
 The Compensation Committee determined the levels of equity grants after assessing individual executives' performance, their role with, and contributions to, the Company, and market compensation data provided by the compensation consultant.

-For the year ended December 31, 2021, the Company did not achieve the performance condition required for vesting of the first tranche of the performancebased restricted share awards granted in 2021.
-Accordingly, 9,129, 6,086, 4,565, and 4,565 performance-based restricted shares that had previously been granted to Mr. Lolmaugh, Ms. DiMattia, Mr. Davis and Mr. Kinder, respectively, were cancelled in March 2022.
+For the year ended December 31, 2021, the Company did not achieve the performance condition required for vesting of the first tranche of the performance-based restricted share awards granted in 2021.
+Accordingly, 9,129, 4,565, and 4,565 performance-based restricted shares that had previously been granted to Mr. Lolmaugh, Mr. Davis and Mr. Kinder, respectively, were cancelled in March 2022.

-For the year ended December 31, 2022, the Company did not achieve the performance condition required for vesting of the second tranche of the performancebased restricted share awards granted in 2021.
+For the year ended December 31, 2022, the Company did not achieve the performance condition required for vesting of the second tranche of the performance-based restricted share awards granted in 2021.
 Accordingly, 9,128, 4,564, and 4,564 performance-based restricted shares that had previously been granted to Mr. Lolmaugh, Mr. Davis and Mr. Kinder, respectively, were cancelled in March 2023.